-Helping people stop smoking is highly cost effective and an important means of preventing cardiovascular disease such as ischaemic heart disease and stroke.
-A doctor who fails to provide smoking cessation counselling to a patient who smokes is no better than a doctor who neglects to prescribe a cholesterol-lowering drug.
+Helping people to stop smoking is a highly cost-effective and an important means of preventing cardiovascular disease such as ischemic heart disease and stroke.
+A doctor who fails to provide smoking cessation counselling to a patient who smokes is no better than a doctor who neglects to prescribe a cholesterol - lowering drug.
 Many smokers want to stop smoking, and others may be receptive to encouragement to stop.
 As doctors, we are in a unique position to help our patients stop smoking because our advice on health matters is trusted more than anyone else's (or so we should hope to think).
-This article focuses on what a doctor should do with a patient who smokes.
+This article was first published in the Singapore Family Physician in 2008, and focuses on what a doctor should do with a patient who smokes.
+An additional update on alternatives to cigarettes has been added.